rescawen/Wenlei-Dai-sc2bot-tiralabra/Dokumentaatio/Vaatimusmäärittely.md

 Due to the nature of this project, I won't be using any data structures or algorithms for anything very specific like in the exercises of [algorithm in problem solving](https://www.cses.fi/alon19/list).
 However from a high level strategic point of view it is similar to [minimax algorithm](https://materiaalit.github.io/intro-to-ai-18/part2/), where the bot is trying to cut off as many game tree possibilities to make it so that it's own logic will not be broken by entering an unknown situation.

-As of this time I am unsure whether my own code will affect time and space complexity.
-This is because I am using a library that is already created and my guess is that the time and space complexity are bound to how
+As of this time I am unsure whether my own code will affect time and space complexity of the program.
+This is because I am using a library that is already created and my guess is that the time and space complexity are bound to the limitations that library has set.
+At the end of day a logic based bot should not be too complicated for the amount of time I have to build it.
+Given that there might not be that much to analyse.
+To summarize the code that I write will have minimal affect on the time and space complexity of the bot.